Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Introduction

 To distinguish the critical points and non-Fermi liquid phases experimentally, we compute the zero temperature quadrupolar $\chi_Q (\tau) \sim \tau^{-\gamma_Q}$ and octupolar $\chi_O (\tau)\sim \tau^{-\gamma_O}$ susceptibilities with the exponents $\gamma_{Q}$ and $\gamma_{O}$ (see Eq.~\eqref{eq:Qsuscep} and \eqref{eq:Osuscep}), where $\tau$ is the imaginary time.
-It is shown that the octupolar susceptibility has different scaling behavior around the non-Fermi liquids and critical fixed points in the second order of $\epsilon$, which are summarized in Table~\ref{tab:fixed_point_suscep}.
+It is shown that the octupolar susceptibility has different scaling behavior around the non-Fermi liquids and critical fixed points at second order in $\epsilon$, which are summarized in Table~\ref{tab:fixed_point_suscep}.
 Finally, we propose how the multipolar susceptibilities can be measured experimentally by the use of ultrasound measurements in the presence of a magnetic field.
-The temperature scaling of the multipolar susceptibility is given by $\chi'_{i}(|\omega/T|\ll1)\sim T^{2\gamma_{i}-2}$ and $\chi'_{i}(|\omega/T|\gg1)\sim T^{\gamma_{i}-3}$, respectively, where $i=Q,O$ stand for quadrupolar and octupolar, respectively.
+The temperature/frequency scaling of the multipolar susceptibility is given by $\chi'_{i}(|\omega/T|\ll1)\sim T^{\gamma_{i}-1}$ and $\chi'_{i}(|\omega/T|\gg1)\sim \omega^{\gamma_{i}-1}$, respectively, where $i=Q,O$ stand for quadrupolar and octupolar, respectively.
 The elastic constants are directly related to the multipolar susceptibilties, such as $\Delta(C_{11}-C_{12})\propto \chi'_{Q}$ and $\Delta C_{44}\propto h^{2}\chi'_{O}$ where $\Delta C_{ij}$ is the variation of the elastic constant $C_{ij}$ and $h$ is the magnetic field.
 That is, we can obtain the multipolar susceptibility exponent by measuring the temperature dependence of the elastic constants in the presence of the magnetic field using ultrasonic measurements.
-Our result suggests that major departures from the classic Doniach picture of heavy fermions are possible in the presence of multiple spin-orbital entangled channels of conduction electrons hybridizing with higher-rank multipolar moments.
+Our result for the quantum critical behaviors may be realized in experiments on \ce{Pr2(Ti,V)2Al2} in the high pressure regime at low temperature.

 The remainder of the paper is organized as follows.
-In Section II, we describe modelling the multipolar Kondo lattice in terms of a multipolar Bose-Fermi Kondo model.
-In Section III, we perform a renormalization group analysis of our multipolar Bose-Fermi Kondo model to identify the phases and phase transitions in the model.
-In Section IV, we comment on how these phases can be distinguished experimentally, and in Section V we discuss the implications and possible extensions of our work.
+In Section~\ref{sec:model}, we describe modelling the multipolar Kondo lattice in terms of a multipolar Bose-Fermi Kondo model.
+In Section~\ref{sec:rganalysis}, we perform a renormalization group analysis of our multipolar Bose-Fermi Kondo model to identify the phases and phase transitions in the model.
+In Section~\ref{sec:observables}, we comment on how these phases can be distinguished experimentally, and in Section~\ref{sec:conclusions} we discuss the implications and possible extensions of our work.